cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Return: *generator of protobuf class instance* - A generator for the observations received.
 The protobuf class is specified as the Observation Space for the actor, found in `cogment.yaml` in the corresponding section `actor_classes:observation:space`.

-Return: *protobuf class instance* - The observation received.
-The class is specified as the Observation Space for the actor, found in `cogment.yaml` in the corresponding section `actor_classes:observation:space`.

 ### ```async do_action(self, action)```

 Method to send actions to the environment.